 RIA partners with many different organizations, academic institutions and networks to achieve our mission.

-The RIA’s primary research partner is the University of Waterloo to advance knowledge and practical research across the journey of aging.
+The RIA’s core research partner is the University of Waterloo to advance knowledge and practical research across the journey of aging.

-The RIA’s primary education partner is Conestoga College to support education and training for current and aspiring health care professionals.
+The RIA’s core education partner is Conestoga College to support education and training for current and aspiring health care professionals.

-The RIA’s primary practice partner is Schlegel Villages to test new innovations in real-life settings.
+The RIA’s core practice partner is Schlegel Villages to test new innovations in real-life settings.

-In addition to our primary partners, the RIA collaborates with a number of other universities, colleges, research institutes, organizations, and networks, including:
+In addition to our core partners, the RIA collaborates with a number of other universities, colleges, research institutes, organizations, and networks, including: